 Drift to Low Performance

 Drift to Low Performance is the system trap where the goal itself gradually adjusts downward to match declining actual performance.
-Instead of closing the gap between reality and aspiration, the system eliminates the gap by moving the goal toward reality — a far easier psychological manoeuvre than doing the work to close it through effort.
+Instead of closing the gap between reality and aspiration, the system eliminates the gap by moving the goal toward reality — far easier psychologically than doing the work to close it.

 Core Structure